Swirrl/grafter-docs/_howto/index.md

 Here we provide some how to guides on performing common tasks with Grafter.

-These guides are split into the following categories:

 ## General

 - Transformations and the art of preserving source data